izmailoff/MongoDB-Schema-Analyzer/README.md

     localhost:27017

 Tests can be run without MongoDB server.
-All Scala dependencies (jars) will be downloaded by SBT.
+All Scala dependencies (JARs) will be downloaded by SBT.

 MongoDB Installation Instructions
 ====================